GambetaClub/SyllabusReader/README.md

 ### Download our files from GitHub
 * This can be done either by downloading zip, or by cloning the [Git repository](https://github.com/GambetaClub/SyllabusReader).

-### Accessing the calendar interface
-* Simply go to the calendar folder in our project files, and select "index."
-This will run the calendar interface locally on your device, allowing you to add, delete, display and modify assignments on a calendar interface.

 ### Install Python
 * This can be done through your device's webstore, or from the [Python website](https://www.python.org/downloads/), or even through the terminal by typing `python3`.